SamHammami/COMP318_Proj3/README.md

 ## COMP 318 Algorithms - Project 3
 ### Description - ***Greedy & Dynamic Programming***
-This project explores the design and implementation of algorithms to manage currency distribution effectively, specifically focusing on the greedy and dynamic programming approaches to solve the change-making problem.
+This project explores the design and implementation of algorithms to manage a Tax Amount distribution effectively, specifically focusing on the greedy and dynamic programming approaches to solve the change-making problem.
-The project aims to find the most efficient way to combine different denominations to reach a specified total, illustrating the concepts of algorithm optimization and complexity.
+The project aims to find the most efficient way to combine different denominations; to reach a specified total with the minimum number of bills, illustrating the concepts of algorithm optimization and complexity.

 #### **Highlights of the project:**

 * **Interactive User Input:** Allows users to enter a specific amount and observe how each algorithm tackles the change-making problem.
-* **Change-Making Problem:** Calculates the minimum number of bills and coins needed to reach a specific amount using different denominations.
+* **Change-Making Problem:** Calculates the minimum number of bills needed to reach a specific amount using different denominations.
 * **Greedy Algorithm:** Quickly computes a solution by always taking the best immediate or local solution, ensuring rapid execution but not always guaranteeing the best global solution.
 * **Dynamic Programming Algorithm:** Breaks down the problem into simpler subproblems and solves them once, storing their solutions to avoid redundant computations, ensuring an optimal solution is found.
 * **Comparison and Analysis:** Evaluates and compares the efficiency of both algorithms in terms of time and space complexities.